italia/pagopa-doc-specWS/rst/interazione_EC_Nodo.rst

 .. |image17| image:: media/image17.png
    :width: 0.75694in
    :height: 0.23056in
-.. |PlantUML diagram| image:: media/image18.png
+.. |PlantUML 18diagram| image:: media/image18.png
    :width: 5.90551in
    :height: 4.14014in
-.. |PlantUML diagram| image:: media/image19.png
+.. |PlantUML 19diagram| image:: media/image19.png
    :width: 5.90551in
    :height: 4.02166in
-.. |PlantUML diagram| image:: media/image20.png
+.. |PlantUML 20diagram| image:: media/image20.png
    :width: 5.90551in
    :height: 3.73205in
-.. |PlantUML diagram| image:: media/image21.png
+.. |PlantUML 21diagram| image:: media/image21.png
    :width: 5.90551in
    :height: 3.74521in
-.. |PlantUML diagram| image:: media/image22.png
+.. |PlantUML 22diagram| image:: media/image22.png
    :width: 5.90551in
    :height: 3.98875in
-.. |PlantUML diagram| image:: media/image23.png
+.. |PlantUML 123diagram| image:: media/image23.png
    :width: 5.90551in
    :height: 4.04141in
-.. |PlantUML diagram| image:: media/image24.png
+.. |PlantUML 124diagram| image:: media/image24.png
    :width: 5.90551in
    :height: 3.71230in
-.. |PlantUML diagram| image:: media/image25.png
+.. |PlantUML 125diagram| image:: media/image25.png
    :width: 3.97929in
    :height: 7.44094in
-.. |PlantUML diagram| image:: media/image26.png
+.. |PlantUML 126diagram| image:: media/image26.png
    :width: 5.90551in
    :height: 4.52848in
-.. |PlantUML diagram| image:: media/image27.png
+.. |PlantUML 127diagram| image:: media/image27.png
    :width: 5.90551in
    :height: 3.15941in
-.. |PlantUML diagram| image:: media/image28.png
+.. |PlantUML 128diagram| image:: media/image28.png
    :width: 5.90551in
    :height: 3.37003in